Are you up for a challenge?

 - Your team receives a final ranking (1st, 2nd, 3rd, etc.) based on how many problems you solve and how fast you solved them.

-The Doane College Programming Challenge is different because...
+The Doane University Programming Challenge is different because...

 - We don't assume you already know how to write computer programs.
 In fact, the challenge and the free online programming course are designed to teach you how to write programs.